BartBral/Bitbox-editor/README.md

 ## 🎚️ Editing Pads

-When editing parameters, all greyed out settings are still completely usable, as some users might find it usefull to have certain parameters set, so they can change between to options in a live situation. (for example: set up a manual LFO speed on a certain rate, then switching to synced LFO-speed on the Bitbox, both speeds can already be set to known states)
+When editing parameters, all greyed out settings are still completely usable, as some users might find it usefull to have certain parameters set, so they can change between two options in a live situation. (for example: set up a manual LFO speed on a certain rate, then switching to synced LFO-speed on the Bitbox, both speeds can already be set to known states)

 ### Opening Pad Editor
 - **Double-click** any pad